 To what extent can ICT boost the competitiveness and modernization of the Portuguese economy?

-The IT and ICT sectors are revolutionizing and disrupting every industry.
+The IT and ICT sectors are revolutionizing and disrupting all industries.
 The question is not if ICT will disrupt business, but when and how much it will change some particulars of the market.
-For example, in the last seven to eight years the media and entertainment sector in Portugal lost 40% of its advertising revenues.
-Digitization is basically a revolution; if we talk solely about technology-related transformations, we have had the agricultural, industrial, and now digital revolution.
+For example, in the last seven to eight years the media and entertainment sector in Portugal lost 40% of its advertising revenue.
+Digitization is basically a revolution; if we talk solely about technology-related transformations, we had the agricultural, the industrial, and now the digital revolution.
 The difference is that the digital revolution transforms business and society in a much shorter timeframe than previous revolutions, which took hundreds of years.
 The first part of the digital revolution was the appearance of computers that could take over support functions for businesses.
-However, the real revolution started in the last 20 years when businesses were completely transformed due to the exponential growth of several variables brought about since 1958.
-If we applied this same rate of exponential technology growth to, for example, the automotive industry, a car that could travel at a maximum of 60mph in 1958 would reach Mars in a matter of seconds today.
-Things that were impossible 20 or 30 years ago are now easy as a result of the computing power to do them.
+However, the real revolution started in the last 20 years when businesses were completely transformed due to the exponential growth of several variables that have been maintained from 1958 to date.
+If we applied this same rate of exponential technology growth to, for example the automotive industry, a car that could travel at a maximum of 60mph in 1958 would reach Mars in a matter of seconds today.
+Feats that were impossible 20 or 30 years ago are now easy as a result of the available computing power.

 What impact did opening up APDC's membership to other sectors of the economy beyond media and technology companies have on its membership base and activities?